Shubhamtribhuvan8/real-time-chat-app/README.md

 # Real Time Chat Application
 This repository contains a React JS app written in Javascript.

+# Technologies Used

+    1.React: JavaScript library for building user interfaces 2.Firebase: Backend-as-a-Service platform for authentication and real-time data synchronization 3.Firebase Authentication: Google authentication provider for user login and logout 4.Firebase Realtime Database: Real-time database to store and synchronize chat room data

 ## Prerequisites

 - Node.js (version 12 or above)